cisco-open/terraform-provider-hyperfabric/docs/resources/node_port.md

 * `ipv4_addresses` - (list of strings) A list of IPv4 addresses with subnet mask to be configured on the Port.
 Requires the `ROUTED_PORT` role to be configured in `roles` and the `vrf_id` to be set.
 * `ipv6_addresses` - (list of strings) A list of IPv6 addresses with subnet mask to be configured on the Port.
 Requires the `ROUTED_PORT` role to be configured in `roles` and the `vrf_id` to be set.
 * `prevent_forwarding` - (bool) Prevent traffic from being forwarded by the Port.
 Requires `enabled` to be set to `true` (equivalent to `Admin State` set to `Up`) and role to be one of `UNUSED_PORT`, `ROUTED_PORT` or `HOST_PORT`.
-* `vrf_id` - (string) The `vrf_id` to associate with the Port of the Node.
+* `vrf_id` - (string) The `vrf_id` of a VRF to associate with the Port of the Node.
 Use the vrf_id attribute of the [hyperfabric_vrf](https://registry.terraform.io/providers/cisco-open/hyperfabric/latest/docs/resources/vrf) resource or [hyperfabric_vrf](https://registry.terraform.io/providers/cisco-open/hyperfabric/latest/docs/data-sources/vrf) data source.
   - Required when the Port `roles` include `ROUTED_PORT`.
 * `labels` - (list of strings) A list of user-defined labels that can be used for grouping and filtering objects.
 * `annotations` - (list of maps) A list of key-value annotations to store user-defined data including complex data such as JSON.